Scattering and gluon emission in a color field: a light-front Hamiltonian approach: Results

-From the above discussions and results, we see that the evolution with the gluon emission/absorption interaction contains two contributions: the transition between the $\ket{q}$ and the $\ket{qg}$ sector by $V_{qg}$, and a phase rotation by $P^-_{KE}$.
+From the above results and discussions, we see that the evolution with the gluon emission/absorption interaction contains two contributions: the transition between the $\ket{q}$ and the $\ket{qg}$ sectors by $V_{qg}$, and a phase rotation by $P^-_{KE}$.
 This interaction preserves the system's total momentum, and it changes the distribution of the state in both the $p^+$ and the $\vec p_\perp$ spaces, as well as in color and helicity spaces.
 Without the phase factor, the transitions happen as coherent oscillations between different states, but the phase factor causes the transitions to decohere.

 \FloatBarrier